khamenkhai/bawdargyi_pos_screenshots/README.md

-# 🍽️ Restaurant POS App
+# 🍽️ Bawdargyi Restaurant POS App

 A sleek and modern Point-of-Sale (POS) system built for restaurants, designed to handle table management, staff login, ordering, and checkout with ease.
 Built with 💙 Flutter.